DCardella2/ECE-45-Project/README.md

 - Used the concepts of impulse response and convolution while designing the echo.

 ### Code and Modules Used
-Dominick Cardella: Matlab Documentation, Audio System Toolbox and Signal Processing Toolbox.
+Dominick Cardella: I used Matlab Documentation, Audio System Toolbox and Signal Processing Toolbox that are available on Matlab.

 Riccardo Manca: I borrowed a function from Yair Altman called SoundVolume which is used to set the volume of the computer or system running our app.
 I also used some parts of our Matlab Homework 2 and 3 to create the responsive plot of frequency of an audio signal.

-Joaquin Valle: I used some Matlab documentation, the Audio System and Signal Processing Toolbox, and the Youtuber "Neal Holtschulte" for some insight on how to use impulse response and convution to make an echo effect.
+Joaquin Valle: I used Matlab documentation, the Audio System and Signal Processing Toolbox, and the Youtuber "Neal Holtschulte" for some insight on how to use impulse response and convolution to make the echo effecton the given input signal.